I was asked by a company to write about myself and my IPTV experience. I’ve left a lot out but here are the highlights.

 James continued to develop software and take a keen interest in IPTV and started working at Massive Interactive in 1998 first as Technical Director and then as Chief Technical Officer, a role he remains in today.

 While at Massive Interactive James was able to use his skills with Sky and Austar, a local satellite TV provider via development of many interactive “Red Button” style applications using the OpenTV platform.

 For the first two seasons of Australian “Big Brother”, James ran the official IRC server that had a client that would also allow OpenTV, Java and Linux based devices to project the chat into the TV with the show.

 In 2005 James architected and built the Telstra/BigPond Movies application for Windows Media Centre, PC, ViiV, Xbox 360 and DLNA devices.
 This allowed users to download movies and television episodes and watch them on their TV.
-This was nominated for an Technical Emmy.
+This was nominated for a Technical Emmy.

 In 2007 James designed, architected and built the innovative Telstra/BigPond V8Supercars project which ran on Windows Media Center, PC and the Microsoft Xbox-360.
 This took live television feeds from the devices digital receiver and combined it with internet video and telemetry data streams from within the car.
 This innovative application synchronised these three feeds together to give the user and multiview experience and allowed users to mix and match views of car exterior, in car and telemetry an leader-board information on their TV using their remote control.
-This was nominated for an Technical Emmy.
-Did I mention that it was innovative?
+This was also nominated for a Technical Emmy.
+Did I mention that it was innovative? 🙂

 Since then James’s and Massive’s skills in the area of IPTV video on demand, catch-up and subscription services have been in high demand in various companies around the world.
 Understandably this has kept him fairly busy.